CIFAR Research Workshops: Call for Proposals

 - Workshop proposals submitted by existing CIFAR fellows must be outside the research scope and evolution of the current CIFAR programs.

-- Proposals should outline the plan for the Workshop, including themes and anticipated outcomes, possible location(s) and length.
-A high-level budget (travel, accommodation, meals and onsite costs, pre- and post-meetings for planning) is required for up to a maximum of $50,000 CAD.
+- Proposals should outline the plan for the workshop, including themes and anticipated outcomes, possible location(s), and length.
+A high-level budget (travel, accommodation, meals and onsite costs, pre- and post-meetings for planning) is required for up to a maximum of $50,000 CAD for a single workshop, or $80,000 CAD for two workshops.
 Proposals that exceed this cost will be excluded from consideration.
 CIFAR will work with selected applicants to further develop a detailed budget.

-- It is expected that all members of the core team will be internationally recognized researchers who are considered experts in their field.
+- It is expected that all members of the core team will be internationally recognized leaders who are considered experts in their field.

-- Workshops are intended to develop new research collaborations, proposals should demonstrate that this is a new group of researchers coming together to advance the proposed research topic.
+- Workshops are intended to develop new collaborations.
+Proposals should demonstrate that this is a new group coming together to advance the proposed research topic.

 () PROPOSAL REQUIREMENTS

-- What is the research question(s) or thematic area that this workshop will address?
+- What is/are the research question(s) or thematic area that this workshop will address?
 Why is this issue significant today (e.g. timeliness, global relevance)?
 (Max.
 500 words)